Tarraleah

-Tarraleah was gazetted as a locality in 1971.

-The township was built in the 1930s by the Hydro Electric Commission to house Tasmania's pioneering hydro electricity officers and management.

-Nive Road Post Office opened in 1934 and was renamed Tarraleah in 1935.
+A large section of the town was purchased in 2023 by Hydro Tasmania for $11 million.

 Geography

+The locality is about 53 km north-west of the town of Hamilton, 120 km north-west of the state capital Hobart, and slightly closer to Queenstown.

 The Derwent River flows through from west to south, where it forms part of the southern boundary.
 Lake Binney is contained within the locality, as is Tarraleah Power Station.